ForensicRS/frnsc-prefetch/README.md

 ### Into Activity

-Transforms a prefetch data into a user activity event in order to know which program did the user execute.
+Transforms a prefetch data into a user activity event in order to know which program the user executed.

 `ForensicActivity { timestamp: 06-11-2023 15:18:00.237, user: "WARD", session_id: Unknown, activity: ProgramExecution(\VOLUME{01d98a6b9e4a0a35-1c9e547d}\WINDOWS\SYSWOW64\WINDOWSPOWERSHELL\V1.0\POWERSHELL.EXE) }`